Performing arts: Music

 Music is an art form which combines pitch, rhythm, and dynamic to create sound.
 It can be performed using a variety of instruments and styles and is divided into genres such as folk, jazz, hip hop, pop, and rock, etc. As an art form, music can occur in live or recorded formats, and can be planned or improvised.

 As music is a protean art, it easily coordinates with words for songs as physical movements do in dance.
 Moreover, it has a capability of shaping human behaviors as it impacts our emotions.

 History

 Western performing arts

 Starting in the 6th century BC, the Classical period of performing art began in Greece, ushered in by the tragic poets such as Sophocles.
 These poets wrote plays which, in some cases, incorporated dance (see Euripides).
 The Hellenistic period began the widespread use of comedy.

+Middle Ages

-However, by the 6th century AD, Western performing arts had been largely ended as the Dark Ages began.
-Between the 9th century and 14th century, performing art in the West was limited to religious historical enactments and morality plays, organized by the Church in celebration of holy days and other important events.
+Between the 9th century and 14th century, performing art in the West was mostly limited to religious historical enactments and morality plays, organized by the Church in celebration of holy days and other important events.